golobby/orm/README.md

 ### API Documentation
 If you prefer (like myself) a more api oriented document this part is for you.
 Almost all functionalities of ORM is exposed thorough simple functions of ORM, there are 2 or 3 types you need to know about:
-- `Schema`: All data that ORM needs for working with a struct as database model, all of it's fields can be infered at startup except `Table` which is mandatory.
-Ofcourse you can fill any field you want and instead of ORM default that one would be used through your application.

-- `Entity`: Interface which all structs that are database entities should implement, it has only one method and that just returns the `Schema` that we talk about in `Schema` section above.
+- `Entity`: Interface which all structs that are database entities should implement, it only has one method that configures entity for the ORM.

-Now let's talk about ORM functions. also please note that since Go1.18 is on the horizon we are using generic feature extensively to give a really nice type-safe api.
+Now let's talk about ORM functions. also, please note that since Go1.18 is on the horizon we are using generic feature extensively to give a really nice type-safe api.